This post may contain sponsored links to help me earn a little money from my blog but this has no bearing on the quality of the content.

 The freedom and flexibility offered by driving holidays is undeniable so escape from the confines of your holiday and discover the true meaning of your destination.
 Here are five classic road trips in iconic destinations: follow Route 66 in the USA or the route of the Tour de France, be inspired by the Italian Job movie, drive Australia’s Great Ocean Road or Ireland’s Causeway Coastal Route…

 This route from Chicago to Los Angeles puts the icon in the phrase ‘iconic route’.
-Hit the road Jack Kerouac style and travel along the historic Mother Route – connecting towns, cultures and regions of a vast country.
+Jump in a car, hit the road Jack Kerouac style and travel along the historic Mother Route – connecting towns, cultures and regions of a vast country.

 There is a huge variety of sights on the way – from the steel and glass canyons of Chicago to the Grand Canyon national park.
 The rich fields of the Midwest transform into red rock desert and back again once you arrive in central California.